-Data on homicide victims obtained through coroners' reports and detailed case studies and the state of a gest that large percentages of offenders and victims had been drinking at the time of the offense.
+Data on homicide victims obtained through coroners' reports and detailed case studies suggest that large percentages of offenders and victims had been drinking at the time of the offense.
 The estimated presence of alcohol in homicide victims ranges from 14 to 87 percent (82, 131) (figure 1), but most studies showed alcohol involvement of from 40 to 60 percent.
-Among the offenders, 28 to 86 percent were reported to the offenders, 28 to 86 percent were reported to the offenders, when the marder was committed (60, 136) (figure 1).
+Among the offenders, 28 to 36 percent were reported as large to a grinking when the unitider was committed (60, 136) (figure 1).